ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation: RELATED WORK

 Deep learning has been proven efficient in various fields.
 The field of automatic EHR coding has recently seen a surge in publications, encompassing a range of approaches and techniques.
 Several recent studies address this question using sequential models.
 Li and Yu leverage a residual structure and a series of convolutional layers to extract more efficient representations for EHRs \cite{li2020icd}. \cite{choi2016doctor} and \cite{baumel2017multi} used recurrent neural networks (RNNs) to extract the representation of EHRs.

-Other works introduce medical knowledge into EHR coding.
-To utilize the information from the ICD code definitions, they encode the descriptions provided by medical workers for the ICD codes for more efficient representation through CNNs and RNNs \cite{shi2017towards,mullenbach2018explainable}.
-Additionally, \cite{xie2019ehr} proposed a tree-of-sequences LSTM model that can capture both the semantics of each code and the hierarchical relationships of codes. \cite{tsai2019leveraging} introduced various methods to leverage the hierarchical knowledge of ICD codes by adding refined loss functions.

 Recently, the RAC model \cite{kim2021read} proposed a Read, Attend, and Code (RAC) framework that can predict ICD codes more efficiently, greatly improving the task.
 In JointLAAT \cite{vu2020label}, a developed label-aware attention mechanism is leveraged in a bidirectional LSTM.
 Hypercore \cite{cao2020hypercore} considers the hierarchical structure as a hyperbolic space and leverages a graph-based neural network to capture co-occurrences of codes.
 ISD \cite{zhou2021automatic} proposes a self-distillation learning mechanism to alleviate the long-tail code distribution and uses shared representation extraction for codes of different frequencies.
 EffectiveCAN \cite{liu2021effective} developed a network with a squeeze-and-excitation (SE) mechanism connected by residual connections and extracted representations from all encoder layers for label attention.
 They also introduced focal loss to address data imbalance issues.
 However, these recent models aim to find the relationship between EHR representations and code representations.

+As the surge of large language model and pretrained model, many works begin to use pretrained model or large language model to extract the representation of EHR text, and predict their labels based on the representation.
+PLM-ICD \cite{huang2022plm} use pretrained bert to code extract the representation of EHR coding.
+EPEN \cite{teng2024few} proposes to use meta-network to implement few shot task in EHR coding.
+TreeMAN \cite{liu2023treeman} fuse tabular features and textual features into multimodal representations by enhancing the text representations with tree-based features via the attention mechanism.

+However, these works neglect the importance of complication detection in EHR coding.
 In contrast, our work emphasizes the relationship between the codes, applying a copy module to identify complicating diseases.